skyfe79/Awesome/README.md

 - [short-video-maker](https://github.com/gyoridavid/short-video-maker) - Creates short videos for TikTok, Instagram Reels, and YouTube Shorts using the Model Context Protocol (MCP) and a REST API.
 - [sim](https://github.com/simstudioai/sim) - Build, deploy, and orchestrate AI agents.
 Sim is the central intelligence layer for your AI workforce.
 - [n8n-mcp](https://github.com/czlonkowski/n8n-mcp) - A MCP for Claude Desktop / Claude Code / Windsurf / Cursor to build n8n workflows for you
-- [stagewise](https://github.com/stagewise-io/stagewise) - The browser for web developers 🧑‍💻  Build your app right inside the browser while fully owning the codebase, take inspiration from the web and debug with AI
+- [stagewise](https://github.com/stagewise-io/stagewise) - The coding agent built for the web. stagewise is a purpose-built browser for developers with a coding agent built right in.
 - [opcode](https://github.com/winfunc/opcode) - A powerful GUI app and Toolkit for Claude Code - Create custom agents, manage interactive Claude Code sessions, run secure background agents, and more.
 - [gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
 - [voltagent](https://github.com/VoltAgent/voltagent) - AI Agent Engineering Platform built on an Open Source TypeScript AI Agent Framework